110-kenichi/mame/README.md

 *** Changes ***

+3.7.4.0 Fixed Master Clock prop crashing when resetting the value to default.
+		Supported DPCM play for Real Famicom.
+		Added ArpMethod property for FxSettings.
+		Supported 64bit version of the SCCI.
 3.7.3.2 Fixed SoundFont loader for SPC700.
 Loader could not load 2nd and later samples.
 3.7.3.1 Improved square wave low frequency range of VSIF - Famicom.
 		Added function that can be cleared write cache data when Panic button pressed.